mcattx/mock-api-webpack-plugin/README.md

 }
 ```

 The second mode is to generate data in a specified rule randomly.
-You must add `"randomMock": true` to JSON file to take effect.For example:
+You must add `"randomMock": true` to JSON file to take effect.
+For example:

 ```
 {